An Intrinsic, Boilerplate-Free Definition of Affine Varieties

 This definition is elegant because:

-• intrinsic: it does not explicitly rely on embedding \(X\) into some ambient affine space \(k^n\).
-The existence of such an embedding is encoded in the finiteness of \(k\)-algebra \(A\).
+• intrinsic: it does not explicitly rely on an closed embedding \(X\) into some ambient affine space \(k^n\).
+The existence of such an closed embedding is encoded in the finiteness of \(k\)-algebra \(A\).

 • boilerplate-free: it is abstract enough for all use cases withing affine settings, while we don’t have to invoke the machinery of schemes or sheaves.